sudaksh14/Elastoformer/README.md

 **Elastoformer** is a cutting-edge framework that unlocks **dynamic adaptivity** in deep neural networks through **elastic model transformation**.

-In today's diverse deployment environments—from powerful cloud servers to resource-constrained edge devices—a single model size is often inefficient.
-Elastoformer solves this by treating a single, pre-trained network as an **"elastic" core** from which multiple, optimized descendants can be efficiently generated.
+In today's diverse deployment environments, from powerful cloud servers to resource-constrained edge devices, a single model size is often inefficient.
+Elastoformer solves this by treating a single, pre-trained network as an **"Elastic" Model** from which multiple, optimized descendants can be efficiently generated.

 This framework achieves superior efficiency by supporting both major architecture families: **Vision Transformers (ViTs)**, including models like **DeiT** and **ViT**, and **Convolutional Neural Networks (CNNs)**, such as **ResNet** and **VGG**.